 1. Set your budget.

-Step One in finding an apartment - set a budget This is the most important factor in deciding which apartments to even look at.
+This is the most important factor in deciding which apartments to even look at.
 Make a nice Excel sheet with all of your budget items and find that comfortable range of how much you can spend on rent.
 Do NOT overspend here; it’s not worth it.
 Really be honest and budget for a place that you can live comfortably in while also paying your bills and having money to save and have fun with.

 2. Decide your general location.

-step two in finding an apartment: pinpoint your location How long do you want your commute to be?
+How long do you want your commute to be?
 Do you want to be able to walk to places?
 Are you looking for something more country or more city?
 What side of town do you want to be in?
 Where do you feel safe?
 Those were the general questions I asked myself when determining the general area I wanted to live.

 3. Talk with friends.

-step three in finding an apartment - talk with friends This is probably the best way to become aware of places to live – and be guided if they were good places or bad places.
+This is probably the best way to become aware of places to live – and be guided if they were good places or bad places.
 Plus, you can hear first hand stories about the rental company management.
 The rental company can make or break your feelings about where you live.

 The place I live in now was highly recommended by friends – and I never even knew it was there!
 Without them, I wouldn’t have found my apartment.